 ‘My right to keep living’

 Naela Fayez knows her ex-husband Ali is dead, she says.
-Neither she nor any member of his family has seen his body—or any trace of him—since he was arrested in 2012 at a regime checkpoint in the south Damascus suburb of Babila.
+Neither she nor any member of his family has seen his body—or any trace of him—since he was arrested in 2012 at a government checkpoint in the south Damascus suburb of Babila.

 Ali worked in construction and was on his way to work when he was detained and disappeared one morning, says Naela.
 He had attended local demonstrations against the government of Bashar al-Assad.